-When your food naturally contains plenty of essential nutrients, it’s likely that it also contains complementary non-essential nutrients (e.g. isothiocyanates, tannins, polyphenols, resistant starch, phytochemicals etc) that are also arguably beneficial.
+When your food naturally contains plenty of essential nutrients, it’s likely that it also contains complementary non-essential nutrients (e.g. isothiocyanates, tannins, polyphenols, resistant starch, phytochemicals etc.) that are also arguably beneficial.

-There is admittedly plenty of disagreement about what all these non-essential nutrients do in our body.
+There is admittedly plenty of disagreement about what all these non-essential nutrients do in our bodies.
 However, the fact that there is still disagreement about whether or not they are beneficial highlights that we probably don’t know enough about the food we eat to be able to manufacture it synthetically.

 Your taste buds have been duped!

-Some people say humans were fat hunters in days gone by, but this was largely because energy-dense foods were hard to come by.
+Some people say humans were fat hunters in days gone by, but this was mainly because energy-dense foods were hard to come by.
 But with the magic of modern agriculture and fertilisers, getting enough energy is no longer a problem.

 We also optimise for macronutrients.
 We crave protein to repair and grow our muscles and organs.
 But once we’ve had our fill of protein, we tend not to overeat it because it’s hard to convert to ATP and nearly impossible to convert to fat.

 The Protein Leverage Hypothesis highlights that we consume energy until we get the protein we require to survive, and today we typically need to chew through a lot more fat and carbs to get our protein.
-Thus, if we can manage our protein : energy ratio, we can increase the satiety of our food so we tend to eat less.
+Thus, if we can manage our protein:energy ratio, we can increase the satiety of our food, so we tend to eat less.

-We crave sweet foods because they contain carbohydrates to replenish our glycogen stores, so that we are ready with fast burning fuel to run away from the lion or bear or chase down our prey.
+We crave sweet foods because they contain carbohydrates to replenish our glycogen stores so that we are ready with fast-burning fuel to run away from the lion or bear or chase down our prey.
 However, the “wizards” from McDonald’s and Uber Eats have ensured that we no longer have to move much to get the carbohydrates we need to survive.

 We also crave fat as a slow-burning default fuel source that will enable us to easily store energy for winter and get energy in quickly.
 Again, the ability to extract oil from soy, rapeseed and corn has more than satisfied our requirement for energy from dietary fat.

-But perhaps the most powerful way that your body optimises your food choices to suit our needs is via our highly developed sense of taste and smell that used to be able to ensure that you could identify the nutrients in foods.
+But perhaps the most powerful way that your body optimises your food choices to suit your needs is via our highly developed sense of taste and smell that used to be able to ensure that you could identify the nutrients in foods.

 You have different cravings for particular foods when you need the nutrients they contain.
 You get a dopamine hit from the foods that are beneficial.
 When you have had your fill of the nutrients you need, you no longer crave those foods.
-Sensory-specific satiety kicks in and you no longer crave those foods.
+Sensory-specific satiety kicks in, and you no longer crave those foods.

-What is amazing is the way that the smells and tastes that we crave, all correspond to volatile compounds that correspond to the nutrients in foods that we need.
+What is amazing is the way that the smells and tastes that we crave all correspond to volatile compounds that correspond to the nutrients in foods that we need.